cianaellington-data/homelessness-analysis/README.md

 - Integrate Python or Jupyter notebooks for advanced visualization

 ## Limitations
-- Data represents point-in-time counts and may not capture seasonal variation.
+- Data represents point-in-time counts and may not capture seasonal variations
 - Analysis focuses on 2018 for comparison clarity and does not model causation.
 - Shelter effectiveness is inferred from unsheltered percentages, not service-level data.

+- > View this project in my portfolio:https://sites.google.com/d/1MqpFCWTMwqxzWNlhEOSLcIGVGHlUNs6T/p/11o0lipklEm6mn1q2-UZcltNbdAI_qSes/edit

+-

 ## Project Structure